Where to Eat Wagashi in Kyoto: Umezono Sanjo–Teramachi (Mitarashi Dango & Kakigori)

 The second floor features exposed wooden beams beneath a sloped ceiling, with window-side sofas and a large round table.

-This time, we visited Umezono at the Sanjo–Teramachi intersection.
-From the outside, it’s a Showa-style wooden building whose interior exudes Taisho-era romanticism: large wooden-framed windows with fine latticework, some frosted to create a soft, semi-private feel that gently diffuses the light.
-The shop’s name, 甘党茶屋 梅園 (Amato Chaya Umezono, literally “Sweet-Lovers’ Teahouse Umezono”), is hand-painted in elegant gold lettering on a deep-toned wooden signboard, adding a refined, timeless touch to the façade.
+This visit took us to Umezono at the Sanjo–Teramachi intersection.
+From the outside, the building presents itself as a Showa-style wooden structure, while the interior carries a quiet sense of Taisho-era romanticism.
+Large wooden-framed windows with delicate latticework—some softly frosted—filter the light and create a calm, semi-private atmosphere.
+Above the entrance, the shop’s name, 甘党茶屋 梅園 (Amato Chaya Umezono, literally “Sweet-Lovers’ Teahouse Umezono”), is hand-painted in elegant gold lettering on a dark wooden signboard, lending the façade a refined, timeless presence.

-By the entrance stands a rustic display case showcasing realistic models of the shop’s traditional Japanese sweets, alongside a wooden menu stand listing popular items such as shaved ice, red bean desserts, warabi mochi, and mitarashi dango.
-In summer, a cloth banner with the kanji “氷” (ice) hangs by the door—an iconic symbol of Japanese summer—signaling that shaved ice is available.
-Step inside and to the left, an open kitchen invites you to watch skilled artisans grill fresh mitarashi dango over charcoal right before your eyes.
-The exterior and interior design maintain a cohesive, understated elegance that blends seamlessly with the surrounding streetscape.
+Near the entrance, a rustic display case presents realistic models of the shop’s traditional Japanese sweets, alongside a wooden menu stand listing favorites such as shaved ice, red bean desserts, warabi mochi, and mitarashi dango.
+During summer, a cloth banner marked with the kanji “氷” (ice)—an unmistakable symbol of the season in Japan—hangs by the door, signaling that shaved ice is available.
+Just inside and to the left, an open kitchen allows you to watch freshly made mitarashi dango being grilled over charcoal, the gentle scent of smoke drifting through the space.
+The exterior and interior design feel thoughtfully aligned, blending naturally into the surrounding streetscape.

-The interior preserves the original framework of the Showa-era cafeteria building, with both floors centered around warm wooden structures that infuse the space with a calm, understated atmosphere and a gentle scent of aged timber.
+The interior preserves the original framework of the Showa-era cafeteria building, with warm wooden structures on both floors creating a relaxed, understated atmosphere, accompanied by the faint scent of aged timber.
 On the first floor, the checkout counter and dessert-making area sit to the left of the entrance.
-A large round table anchors the center, surrounded by small two-top tables and cushioned leather-backed seating.
-Dark wood paneling, white walls, and round pendant lights cast a soft, retro glow, evoking the charm of a classic Kyoto café.
+A large round table anchors the center of the room, surrounded by small two-person tables and cushioned, leather-backed seating.
+Dark wood paneling, white walls, and round pendant lights cast a soft, retro glow, recalling the charm of an old Kyoto café.

 What We Ordered: Brown Sugar Aroma Meets Sweet–Savory Dango